lsk21kr/colouring-brush-datapack/Readme.md

 * Terracotta

 ### Balancing Options
 Use commands or click the menu on chat to toggle the options for the following features for balance purposes.
 In parentheses are default options.
-(Use /function guris:redye/option to evoke menu)
+(Use /function guris:redye/settings to evoke menu)
 * Consume dye (on)
 * Consume water bottle (on)
 * Consume water bucket (off)
 * Damage brush (on)
+* Right-handed mode (off)
 * Maintain banner pattern(on)
 * Nether brick fences (off)
 * Wooden blocks (on)